This blog covers the top Google ranking factors that will drastically improve your search engine optimization (SEO) ranking:

-- Bounce rate: The percentage of users who exit your website without quality interaction on any page or content
+- Bounce Rate: The percentage of users who exit your website without quality interaction with any page or content

-The above three factors play a crucial role in determining how Google ranks your page.
+The above-mentioned three factors play a crucial role in determining how Google ranks your page.
 These can be monitored on Google Analytics.
 However, the Google algorithm for SEO seems quite debatable and, at most times, arbitrary.
 Nobody knows how Google actually measures user-friendliness.
-You would do best to dwell less on trying to chase these metrics and design your website around what your users would appreciate the best.
+It will do you best to dwell less on trying to chase these metrics, and design your website around what your users will appreciate the best.